 What is Kibana?

-Kibana is an open-source data analytics and visualization tool used by CloudOps and IT security teams to explore, monitor, and extract insights from structured log data.
+Kibana is an open-source data analytics and data visualization software used by data scientists, CloudOps and IT security teams to explore, monitor, and extract insights from structured log data.
 Once log data has been centralized (with a log aggregation tool, e.g. Fluentbit, Logstash or Amazon CloudWatch) and indexed (e.g., with Elasticsearch, Amazon OpenSearch Service, or ChaosSearch®), IT analysts can use Kibana to perform queries and filtering, construct data visualizations, and combine those visualizations into dashboards that reveal valuable insights into system security and application performance.

 Some organizations use Kibana in combination with Logstash and Elasticsearch as part of the open-source ELK stack log analytics solution.
 Logstash is used to aggregate, parse, and transform log data before indexing the data in Elasticsearch.
 Once data is indexed, Elasticsearch allows users to query the data in different ways and produce tables that can be visualized using Kibana.